Mahmoud-ELSayed-Younes/Loan-status-project/README.md

-Here's the updated README with the correct project name:
+You're absolutely right!
+The table formatting in the README appears broken.
+The markdown table syntax needs proper formatting to render correctly.
+Here's the corrected version with properly formatted tables:

 ```markdown
 # Loan Status Prediction Using Support Vector Machine